Franz Ferdinand and his wife Sophie leave the Sarajevo Town Hall on 28 June 1914, five minutes before the

 [II.5] Většina důstojníků si přitom myslela, kdy už přestane dědek cancat, ale plukovník Schröder žvanil dál o nových úkolech nových maršbatalionů, o padlých důstojnících pluku, o zeppelinech, španělských jezdcích, o přísaze.

-Šancler was a military doctor who sat in Offizierskasino in Királyhida, reading aloud from a book on treatment of the wounded.
+was a military doctor who was sitting in Offizierskasino in Királyhida, reading aloud from a book about treatment of the wounded.
+The theme was Sultan Salah-Edin and fair handling of enemy soldiers.
 Oberleutnant Lukáš was the only person present.

 Quote(s) from the novel